Kaiyu Yang

 In submission, 2024

-code / demo / talk
+arXiv / code / demo / talk

 We introduce a framework for running neural network inference directly in Lean.
 It enables programmers to build various LLM-based proof automation tools that integrate seamlessly into the workflow of Lean users, including tools for suggesting proof steps and completing intermediate proof goals using LLMs.